Scheduled MonumentsEnglandBarn, remains of, at St Leonards Grange

 What is Barn, remains of, at St Leonards Grange?

-Barn, remains of, at St Leonards Grange is a medieval agricultural building situated in Hampshire.
+The remains of a barn at St Leonards Grange, Hampshire, is a post-medieval agricultural building of uncertain date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003463.

 Who is responsible for protecting Barn, remains of, at St Leonards Grange?